Leyland-MCW Olympic: South America

 The Olympic was sold to two South American countries, Argentina and Uruguay.

 Sales to Argentina amounted to 313.
 Of these all but 34 went to the Buenos Aires Municipality, most to a triple-entrance 44-seat design.

 The Olympic was popular in Montevideo, with 240 entering service in the 1950s and 1960s.
 50 of these were new to the Montevideo local authority, most of which passed to major independent and the other customer CUTCSA on privatisation.
-Some of the 240 were still in use as late as 2001 including a 1951 EL40 in use as a driver trainer.
+Some of the 240 were still in use as late as 2001 including a 1951 EL40 in use as a driver trainer; Additionally during 1962 and 1963, 70 units of the LERTW2 44 model were acquired by CUTCSA and 250 three door units of the same model were also acquired by AMDET for a total fleet renewal, AMDET units during its dissolution in 1975 were sold to recently formed Cooperatives COTSUR (103 units), RAINCOOP (70 units) and COPTROL (10 units) while another 53 units were given to pre-existen cooperative UCOT, the remainer was keep by AMDET's owners, the Montevideo Intendancy with some burnt down units in storage being to CUTCSA a few years latter while the still working units were keep by the Intendancy for internal transport until they were given to the cooperatives in replacement of totally lost units; The bulk of these units were retired in the 1990 decade following the creation of a leasing system for fleet renewals.

 Turkey

 Only 5 early Olympics were sold in Turkey and Leyland sales personnel discovered resistance to a name of Greek origin.
 So, the 300 B36D vehicles sold to the Istanbul municipal bus fleet in 1968/9 were named Leyland-MCW Levend, a word meaning a crack soldier.

 Other destinations

 UK sales (and Leyland retained vehicles) account for 101 Olympics (3%), including one non-psv.
 The rest of the world figure of 127 (4%) breaks down into: Iran 32, not known (includes at least 1 non-psv) 18; Canada 17; Rhodesia 15; shipwreck 14; Belgium 12; Australia 9; Spain 4; Dominican Republic 3, and one each to Costa Rica, Israel, New Zealand, Poland and Trinidad.